This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Write down the correct date, time, and location of your child's procedure.

-- Do not give any medicines to your child on the day of the procedure without first asking your child's caregiver.
+- Do not give any medicines to your child on the day of the procedure without first asking your child's healthcare provider.
 This includes prescriptions, over-the-counter drugs, vitamins, herbs, or food supplements.
 Bring all the medicines your child is taking, including the pill bottles, to the hospital.

-- Caregivers may insert an intravenous (IV) tube into your child's vein.
+- Healthcare providers may insert an intravenous (IV) tube into your child's vein.
 A vein in the arm is usually chosen.
 Through the IV tube, your child may be given liquids and medicine.

 - An anesthesiologist may talk to you before your child's procedure.
 He may give your child some medicine to make him sleepy before his procedure.